-The District of Columbia often requires development proposals to perform a Comprehensive Transportation Review (CTR) to assess how a proposed development will affect the surrounding transportation network.
+The District of Columbia often requires development proposals to have a traffic engineer perform a Comprehensive Transportation Review (CTR) to assess how a proposed development will affect the surrounding transportation network.
 CTRs differ from traditional traffic impact analyses because they include a multimodal evaluation and are not just focused on vehicular impacts.
 It is the responsibility of developers to complete a CTR early in the development process.
-Our District of Columbia traffic engineering team explains.
+Our DC traffic engineering team explains.

 DDOT’s Comprehensive Transportation Review Explained